aavek/Satellite-Image-Road-Segmentation/README.md

 ## Graph Reasoned Multi-Scale Road Segmentation in Remote Sensing Imagery
-(IGARSS 2023 - ACCEPTED for inclusion as a Poster presentation in the IGARSS 2023 program)
+(IGARSS 2023 - ACCEPTED for inclusion as a Poster presentation in the IGARSS 2023 program):rocket:

 ## How to Run